 I hear ya.
-You’ve heard that retinoid are the gold standard for antiaging.
+You’ve heard that retinoids are the gold standard for antiaging.
 They reduce wrinkles.
 Shrink pores.
 Fade away dark spots.
+That’s all true.

 You want yourself some of that.
 But you’re not keen on the adjustment period.
 You’ve gotta go to work.
 Have a social life.
 How can you leave the house when your skin is flaking worse than dried paint?!

-What The Heck Are Retinoids And Why Should You Use Them?
+What Are Retinoids And Why Should You Use Them?

-Retinoids are forms of Vitamin A. The most common are:
+Retinoids are forms of Vitamin A. The most common ones are:

 - Hydroxypinacolone retinoate